Joshua-Lister/uav/README.md

 Full and extensive documentation can be found here: https://uav-documentation.atlassian.net/wiki/spaces/UAV/overview
 ## Instructions
 Before running the c++ code.
 Clean the input data using by using the command
-- `python3 ../clean_data.py` Standard Python Verison
+- `python3 scripts/clean_data.py` Standard Python Verison
-- `python ../clean_data.py` Anaconda Python Version
+- `python scripts/clean_data.py` Anaconda Python Version

+Random Postcodes for testing purposes can be generated using the command
+- `python3 scripts/random_postcodes.py` Standard Python Verison
+- `python scripts/random_postcodes.py`Anaconda Python Version

 ### Windows OS
 In the main function change the string s in the main file to one of the following depending on your needs.
 - `test` : Run all tests.